Mike Harmon Racing: Truck No. 74 history

 The following year several drivers got behind the wheel, including Wheeler Boys, Rick Crawford, Brian Weber, Scott Riggs, and Tim Andrews.
 Harmon himself attempted another seven races in the truck.

 Two years later in 2014, Harmon made three starts, with Wendell Chavous making two additional starts at Martinsville and Phoenix, and Jordan Anderson made the final start at Homestead.

 In 2015, Anderson returned to the truck for nineteen races.
 He failed to qualify twice at Daytona and Bristol.
 Paige Decker attempted both Martinsville races, failing to qualify at the spring Martinsville race.
 Tim Viens made a start at Dover and Stew Hayward made a start at Eldora Speedway, finishing 32nd with an engine failure.

 In 2016, Harmon made five starts, but he failed to qualify for three races and withdrew from a race at Talladega.
 Viens failed to qualify at Atlanta but made the race at New Hampshire.
 Decker returned to drive the No. 74 at Martinsville.
 Anderson made a single start at Phoenix.

 In 2017, Anderson attempted to make the season opener at Daytona but he failed to qualify.
 Joe Hudson made a start at Canadian Tire, finishing 27th after a brake failure.
 Harmon attempted three starts in the truck which included a withdraw from a race at Homestead–Miami Speedway.

 In 2018, Harmon made nine starts but he failed to qualify for two races at Martinsville and Texas.
 He also withdrew from the race at Las Vegas Motor Speedway.
 B. J. McLeod made one start at Pocono.

 In 2025, Dawson Cram and Caleb Costner were announced to be driving the No. 74 Toyota at Pocono Raceway and Richmond Raceway respectively.
 Cram would place 32nd in their first race back at Pocono.
+Boston Oliver would drive the No. 74 at Indianapolis Raceway Park.
+He started in 34th after qualifying was cancelled due to rain, and finished in 33rd due to handling issues.